-It is unclear where the "one-in-a-million" number came from, and the suggestion that it's because no lover ever said, "You're one in a hundred thousand" seems as good as any.
+It is unclear where the "one-in-a-million" number came from, and the suggestion that it's because no lover ever said, "you're one in a hundred thousand" seems as good as any.
 Whatever its origins, that level is a major determinant of the stringency, costs, and expected benefits of regulations.
-Regulatory costs are enormous; benefits are very uncertain and tiny, at best.
+Regulatory costs are enormous and benefits are very uncertain and tiny, at best.

 EPA regulations, most of them directed at carcinogens, cost about \$8 million for each estimated year of life saved.
 That is 400 times more expensive than medical care, which saves a year of life for less than \$20,000, on average.
-Although the Office of Management and Budget values a human life at \$5.5 million, the EPA's regulations require the expenditure of about 1.5 times as much money to save a single estimated year of life.
-Whether EPA regulations prevent any disease or save any lives is far from clear.
+Although the Office of Management and Budget values a human life at \$5.5 million, the EPA's regulations require the expenditure of about 1.5 times as much money to save one estimated year of life.
+Whether EPA regulations save anything at all is far from clear.
 Most EPA risk estimates are based on animal tests, and, to its credit, the EPA acknowledges that those tests may be completely misleading about human risk, in which case, human risk may be zero.
 If the risk is zero, spending a dollar to reduce it is a complete waste.

 But haven't there been benefits?
 Experts on the causes, prevention, and treatment of cancer have provided the clearest answer.
 If there are any benefits, they are so tiny that they cannot be seen or measured.
-University and federal scientists have verified that the rates of new cancer cases and cancer deaths have been falling since about 1990.
-New cases have fallen because of decreased smoking, higher standards of living, and, probably, healthier diets.
-Mortality has fallen because of the decrease in new cases and improvements in diagnosis and treatment.
-Nowhere in the analysis of the decreases is there mention of environmental chemicals or their regulation.
+University and federal scientists have verified that the rates of new cancer cases and cancer deaths have been falling since about 1990 because of decreased smoking, increased standards of living, and, probably, better diets.
+Mortality has fallen because of the decreases is there mention of environmental chemicals or their regulation.